owncast/owncast/.github/ISSUE_TEMPLATE/owncast-release-checklist.md

 The following are intended to address the test scenarios and documentation that should be accomplished for a public release.

-- [ ] This release was tested as a fresh install, with no pre-existing data or configuration.
+- [ ] This release was tested as a fresh install, with no preexisting data or configuration.
 - [ ] This release was tested as an upgrade over a previous install, keeping the data and configuration.
 - [ ] This release was tested using a Docker environment.
 - [ ] This release was tested with local storage for file distribution.